Lib-Priscilla/Priscilla/guide_for_collaborators.md

 - [ ] Implement unit tests for each component
 - [ ] Ensure cross-platform compatibility with SDL2

-Feel free to contribute to the project
+Feel free to contribute to the project.
+We estimate that the project will be completed by around 600 to 1000 lines of code, as the GUI is minimalistic.